-"three-pronged approach to enhance supply chain security."
+Secure Freight Initiative (SFI).
+The Secure Freight Initiative (SFI) is the next stage in the Department's effort to secure cargo containers in-bound to the U.S. from foreign countries.
+According to DHS, SFI is now being characterized as a "three-pronged approach to enhance supply chain security."
 The three prongs of this approach are: the International Container Security project (ICS), the Security Filing (SF); and the Global Trade Exchange (GTX).
 The ICS is the component of the strategy whereby all U.S.-bound maritime containers are subject to an integrated scan (image and radiation detection) at the participating overseas port before being loaded on the U.S.-bound vessel.
 ICS is currently in operation at ports in the United Kingdom, Pakistan, and Honduras.
 According to DHS, operating the ICS at these ports fulfills the requirements set out in P.L.
 109-347, the Safe Port Act of 2006.
 The SF initiative, also referred to as "10+2" by Customs and Border Protection (CBP), is the latest effort to collect additional data pertaining to U.S.-bound maritime shipments.
 The SF will allow CBP to collect additional data earlier in the supply chain to enhance risk assessment capabilities before cargo is loaded onto U.S.-bound vessels.
-CBP recently issued a Notice of Proposed Rulemaking (NPRM) on the SF.
-The Global Trade Exchange (GTX) is being proposed as a "private sector owned and operated ... new business model for collecting and fusing disparate international cargo data, providing governments and other parties with greater visibility into that data."39
+CBP recently issued a Notice of Proposed Rulemaking (NPRM) on the SF, and is currently reviewing public comments on the proposed rule.